Community Foundation of Middlesex County Inc

 - Application Method: Fixed deadlines with two cycles annually

 - Description: Supports 501(c)(3) nonprofits and 170(c)(1) governmental units serving Middlesex County towns.
-General operating support available for nonprofits; project support for schools, healthcare, government entities, and faith-based organizations.
+General operating support available for nonprofits; project support for schools, healthcare, government entities, and faith-based organisations.

 Janvrin Fund